ColinLeverger/canny-algorithm/README.md

 ## Warning

-- Possible issues if you use Scilab x64 (Scilab x32 preferred)
+- Possible issues if you use Scilab x64 (Scilab x32 preferred).
 - Don't forget to increase the stack size! `stack size('max');`

 ## How to use this code?

 - Clone project.
-- Run script
+- Run script.
 - Done!
+- Tests & results of previous executions provided in "./tests" folder.